Room 4U

 3.2 Mockups & Prototype

-An interactive prototype that closely simulates the real product would also be provided along with a complete design system to maintain style consistency, which is a structured and scalable approach to creating consistent user interfaces, key for designers and engineers alike.
+An interactive prototype that closely reflects the real product would also be created, along with a full design system to keep the style consistent.
+A design system is a structured and scalable way to build user interfaces, and it helps both designers and developers work more efficiently.

 • room 4U - mockups - full